Note

 Project Description Form

-(completed jointly by the applicant and the hosting facility)
+(completed jointly by the applicant and the hosting institution)

 The Project Description Form is where you describe your imaging project and the proposed experiments.
 Completing this form should be a collaborative effort between you and your host.
 This document will help the host confirm the availability of their resources (e.g. timetables, instrument access, staff support) and assess the technical feasibility of your proposed project.
 It will also help us evaluate your application.
 Please download the Project Description Form using the link above and work on it on your local device.